Balakrishnan-10/Hotel-Booking-APP---FRONTEND/README.md

 ## Vercel URL : https://hotel-booking-app-frontend-snowy.vercel.app/

 ## Only for Testing Purpose:
-* This is I already signIn Admin url.Please signout and signin for new user.
+* I provide already signIn My Admin url.
+You can see User functionalities please signout and signin New User.

 ## Features
 * User registration and login functionality